-Once you've learned how to trade digital 100s you may be looking to develop an effective digital 100 trading system.
+Once you've learned how digital 100 trading works, you might look to develop an effective digital 100 trading system.

 A digital 100 trading strategy is a well-researched, consistent and reliable plan that you can apply to all of your digital 100 trades in an attempt to maximise your potential for profit.
 There are a number of things to consider when designing and implementing your own bespoke digital 100 trading strategy.